 - They understand fully how the negotiating process works for each creditor.

-Once an agreement is made, your debt settlement company will also ensure that it is put in writing and properly signed and executed by both you and your creditors.
+Once an agreement is made, your debt settlement firm will also ensure that it is put in writing and properly signed and executed by both you and your creditors.
 This eliminates any legal problems down the road and provides you with added peace of mind.